OutSystems/docs-odc/src/eap/building-apps/data/fetch-data/queries.md

 ## Supported use cases

-### Joining a small entity to a large entity across two systems

-* Limit the amount of data fetched using Max Records property.
-* Use a With or Without Join, and have the entity with fewer records on the outer side of the join.
-    * Only use an Only with Join when you expect to have unmatched records and don't want them in the result.
-Only With Join does not allow the Max Records to be pushed down to the database.
-So, more data than required may be loaded when the query is executed.
-* Sort only by attributes from the outer side of the join, or sort the result using your application logic.

-When the best practices are followed:

-* An initial query is executed on the smaller entity to fetch the required records.
-* A second query is executed on the larger entity and includes a filter only to fetch matching records.
-* A nested loop join algorithm joins the records in Data Fabric.

 ### Joining a large entity to a large entity across two systems

 * Limit the amount of data fetched using Max Records.